neo-project/docs/docs/en-us/exchange/gas.md

 The shorter the snapshot interval, the more precise the calculation is.
 If the snapshot interval is not uniform, use the weighted average calculation method.

+> [!Note]
+>
+> In NEO N3, since exchange users cannot participate in voting, the fixed income is 10% of the total amount of GAS to be claimed.
+For details refer to [GAS distribution rule](https://docs.neo.org/docs/zh-cn/basic/governance.html#gas-%E5%88%86%E9%85%8D%E8%A7%84%E5%88%99).

 ## RPC methods

 The following RPC method can be used to help exchanges query users' GAS information.
 For details, click the desired method link in the table below.